AyHelloWorld/cryptoshop/README.rst

     from cryptoshop import encryptstring
     from cryptoshop import decryptstring

-    # For string encryption, no need to specify algo.
+    # No need to specify algo.
 Cryptoshop use cascade encryption with Serpent, AES and Twofish.
     result1 = encryptstring(string= "my string to encrypt" , passphrase= "mypassword")
     print(result1)